animeavi/twoot/README.md

 Instead twoot is self contained and handles all the processing.

+UPDATE 15 FEB 2020: Twoot has been rewritten to make use of the mobile twitter page without JavaScript after the breaking change of last week.

 # Features

 * Fetch timeline of given users from twitter.com